What is the infant microbiome?

 Your baby’s gut microbiome helps your baby’s health by:

-- Keeping the growth of unfriendly bacteria in check [1]
+- Keeping the growth of potentially pathogenic bacteria in check [1]

 - Breaking down HMOs, otherwise known as human milk oligosaccharides, which are special sugars found in breastmilk.
 Gut bacteria then produce short-chain fatty acids (SCFAs), which regulate gut immunity and decrease inflammation [2]